openSUSE/news-o-o/_posts/2014-09-22-opensuse-asia-register-and-book-your-dates.markdown

 ---
 author: Manu Gupta
+comments: true
 date: 2014-09-22 04:20:35+00:00
 layout: post
 link: https://news.opensuse.org/2014/09/22/opensuse-asia-register-and-book-your-dates/
+slug: opensuse-asia-register-and-book-your-dates
-title: "openSUSE Asia - Register and book your dates!!!"
+title: openSUSE Asia - Register and book your dates!!!
+wordpress_id: 18571
 categories:
 - Announcements
 - Summit
 ---

 The openSUSE Asia Summit committee has been working hard and is finally prepared to welcome you and give a taste of rich Chinese history and hospitality.

 You may register in our [CONFERENCE SUBMISSION TOOL](https://events.opensuse.org/) before **_Sep 30th_**.
 We are looking forward to having you with us on this Oct in Beijing.